What Are The Most Valuable Magic Johnson Cards?

 The brand played its part, but the features of hard-signed autographs, patches and low print runs gave the cards big prestige.

-The Limited Logos line, in particular, resonated well with collectors, for example the 2003-04 Exquisite Collection Limited Logos Magic Johnson (#LL-MA) card, pictured above.
+The Limited Logos line, in particular, resonated well with collectors, for example the 2003-04 Exquisite Collection Limited Logos Magic Johnson #LL-MA card (/75), pictured above, which sold for $98.4k in 2022.

 There are numerous other Exquisite options for Magic, which hold good value.